NW12/grant-program/applications/muto_wallet.md

 Possible additional information to include:
 - What work has been done so far?
-Ans: We are almost done with the front-end development and we are simultaneously working on the back-end side too.
+Ans: We are almost done with the front-end development and we are simultaneously moving towards working on the back-end side too.
 - Are there any teams who have already contributed (financially) to the project?
-Ans: Not so far
+Ans: Nope, currently the project is being developed on self-funding
 - Have you applied for other grants so far?
 Ans: No, we only want to contribute to the VeChain Blockchain.